 When we say quick, we mean quick.

 Here are five fast and easy tips to help you study more effectively.
-Use them today to start building great habits!
+Use them today to start building great study habits!

 1) Reward Yourself